Particular/Workshop.NServiceBus/exercises/07/readme.md

   - Conveniently, on the file system the folder is already named `Billing.Regular`.
   - The new folder should be named `Billing.Strategic`.
 - In Visual Studio first rename the current `Billing` project to `Billing.Regular`.
-  - Otherwise loading the other project will fail due to name duplication.
+  - Otherwise loading the copied project will fail as all projects within a solution should have unique names.
 - In Visual Studio now add the newly copied project to your solution.
   - It will be called `Billing`.
 - Rename the newly added project to `Billing.Strategic`.